-Nurses demonstrate respect and concern for patients in order to build a collaborative and trusting environment.
+Nurses demonstrate respect and concern for clients in order to build a collaborative and trusting environment.

 Communication and documentation

-Clear, open communication between the patient, the patient’s family, and caregivers is an essential part of the nursing process.
+Clear, open communication between the client, the client’s family, and caregivers is an essential part of the nursing process.
 Nurses must keep accurate medical records that precisely reflect treatment even during stressful or confusing situations.

 Culture and spirituality